 Figure 1.
 Weber Hydro Relicensing Project Location.
-Figure 2.
-Map of Existing Water Quality Data Locations.
-Figure 3.
-Maximum temperature values by season from 1995 to 2005 compared to the UDEQ temperature standard of 20°C (red dashed line) for Class 3A waters.
+3 Figure 2.
+Flow duration curve of daily mean flows for Weber River at Gateway, UT, over the entire 94.3-year period of record (USGS gage No. 10136500) 5 Figure 3.
+Minimum flows for reaches in the Weber watershed.
+Figure 4.
+Map of existing water quality data locations.
+11 Figure 5.
+Maximum temperature values by season from 1995 to 2005 compared to the UDEQ temperature stan ıdard of 20°C (red dashed line) for Class 3A waters.
 The average maximum value from 1995 to 2005 is also shown (green dashed line) for reference.
-Figure 4.
-Minimum DO values by season from 1995 to 2005 compared to the UDEQ DO Figure 5.
-Maximum and average specific conductance by season from 1995 to 2005 Figure 6.
-Matched pair values for specific conductance upstream and downstream of the dam from 2003 to 2004.
+15 Figure 6.
+Minimum DO values by season from 1995 to 2005 compared to the UDEQ DO standard of 4.0 mg/L as a 1-day minimum (red dashed line) for Class 3A waters.
 Figure 7.
-Matched pair values for turbidity upstream and downstream of the dam from 2003 to 200413 Figure 8.
-Water Quality Sampling Locations Figure 9.
-RIVPAC Assessment Locations in the Weber River - 3 AU
+Maximum and average specific conductance by season from 1995 to 2005.
+16 Figure 8.
+Matched pair values for specific conductance upstream and downstream of the dam from 2003 to 200)4.
+18 Figure 9.
+Matched pair values for turbidity upstream and downstream of the dam from 2003 to 2004 18 Figure 10.
+Flow exceedance for the 2006-2015 water years period of record.
+Solid black line is the flow at the Gateway gage; dashed blue line is the computed flow in the Weber Project bypassed reach 21 Figure 11.
+Daily bypass flows (7-day rolling-average) summarized by tercile.
+The highest flows are truncated t to allow detail at lower flows.
+Detail for these periods is available in Figure 12.
+22 Figure 12.
+10 years of 7-day averaged flows shown as a percentage of the total inflow to the project 22 Figure 13.
+Water quality sampling locations 25 Figure 14.
+RIVPAC assessment locations in the Weber River-3 AU.
+27